ba-st/Ansible/docs/PublishSubscribe.md

 ## Running the example

-Ok, use two Pharo images to isolate de pusbliser from de consumers.
-On the first evaluate on diferent Playgroundsthe scripts of the Transcript logger and the logger notifier.
-Do not forget to open the Transcript!
+Use two Pharo images to isolate de publisher from de consumers.
+On the first one evaluate, on diferent Playgrounds, the scripts for the Transcript logger and for logger notifier.
+And do not forget to open the Transcript!

 In another image, open a Playground and inspect the producer script, use the inspector to send more messages like you did on the previuos tutorial.